vegaprotocol/documentation/docs/concepts/governance/treasury.md

 See the [tutorial](../../tutorials/proposals/asset-transfer-proposal.md) for a template and description of each field.

 Another option is to submit a [freeform proposal](../../tutorials/proposals/freeform-proposal.md) to suggest a non-binding idea to the community and gauge their sentiment.
+This would be a good option for grants or other initiatives.
+Raise a freeform proposal with your plan, with clear details about what you think the money should be spent on, and if there's an organisation or provider you'd like to suggest working with, details about who they are and why they, and the initiative, are a good choice.
+Based on feedback and voting for your freeform proposal, you can then decide to raise a proposal to transfer assets accordingly.

 <!--
 Wondering what the experience is for someone who wants to spend Vega on-chain, what tools to have, what kinds of competitions can they make?